 \subsection{Constraints}

-In the Cauchy problem of general relativity, the four-dimensional pseudo-Riemannian spacetime manifold is foliated into three-dimensional spatial hypersurfaces $\Sigma_t$, parametrized as surfaces of constant time function $t$.
+In the Cauchy problem of general relativity, the four-dimensional pseudo-Riemannian spacetime manifold is foliated into three-dimensional spatial hypersurfaces $\Sigma_t$, parametrized as surfaces where the time function $t$ is constant.
 Vacuum solutions to general relativity's field equations on the initial slice $\Sigma_0 = \Sigma_{t = 0}$ must satisfy \cite{Arnowitt62}

 known, respectively, as the Hamiltonian and momentum constraints.
 Latin indices represent spatial degrees of freedom.
 Here, $\gamma_{i j}$ is the induced spatial metric tensor on $\Sigma_0$ with the associated covariant derivative $D_i$, and $R = \gamma^{i j} R_{i j}$ is the trace of the spatial Ricci tensor $R_{i j}$.
 The extrinsic curvature tensor of $\Sigma_0$ and its trace (the mean curvature) are denoted by $K_{i j}$ and $K = \gamma^{i j} K_{i j}$, respectively.